microsoft/hack-together-teams/README.md

 * [Visual Studio Code with JavaScript/TypeScript]()

 ## Samples to get inspired ✨
+If you are looking for scenarios or project ideas to get inspired, we have many samples available for you to explore!
+Check out below repositories to discover what you can build and get some inspiration for your hack!

 * [Microsoft - Teams Framework (TeamsFx) Sample Gallery](https://github.com/officedev/teamsfx-samples)
 * [Microsoft 365 & Power Platform Community - Teams Development Samples](https://pnp.github.io/teams-dev-samples/)